abisalde/alx-low_level_programming/0x14-bit_manipulation/README.md

 - Return: the converted number, or 0 if
   - there is one or more chars in the string `b` that is not `0` or `1`
   - `b` is `NULL`

+#### 7. Crackme

+Find the password for this program.

+- Save the password in the file `101-password`
+- Your file should contain the exact password, no new line, no extra space